austintatiousness/GNUStepSwiftBridge/README.md

 # objc_msgSend and objc_msgSend_stret

 objc_msgSend() is a c function used by the Objective-C runtime to send messages.
 Unfortunately it has a variable arguments which cannot be imported into Swift.
-To overcome this, I have created some specialized versions of of objc_msgSend that have different number of arguments.
+To overcome this, I have created some specialized versions of objc_msgSend that have different number of arguments.
 These can be found in the ObjCSwiftInterop.c file.

 Ultimately, I would like a swift version of this which more intelligently decides how to map the values.
 I started work on this, in the AppKit.swift file called ```func objc_smart_sendMessage<T>(object: NSObjectGNUStepSwiftBridge, selector: String,  value1: Any?, value2: Any?, value3: Any?, value4: Any?, value5: Any?, value6: Any?, value7: Any?, value8: Any?, value9: Any?) -> T?```